 This course is a philosophical introduction to the environmental humanities, taking the concept of the Anthropocene as our point of departure.
 We are especially interested in critical examinations of the following concepts and topics: the meanings of ahumana and anaturea, Big History, religion in human evolution, global environmental history, how humans are connected to nature and nonhuman animals, the pastoral ideal and technology, rituals and place, ecology and production of space, environmental justice, and the environmentalism of the poor.
 We also explore how traditional disciplines in the humanities, especially philosophy and religion, might be rethought in light of these new intellectual developments.
 Scholars we read include Hannah Arendt, Robert Bellah, Rachel Carson, William Cronon, Cora Diamond, Ian Hacking, Donna Haraway, David Harvey, Martin Heidegger, Carolyn Merchant, Ramachandra Guha, A.N.
-Whitehead and Ludwig Wittgenstein, as well as thinkers from Chinese philosophical tradition.
+Whitehead, and Ludwig Wittgenstein, as well as thinkers from Chinese philosophical tradition.
+This is a lecture/discussion course.
 ENVS 112 is recommended.
-This counts toward the metaphysics requirement for the major.
 No prerequisite.

-PHIL 200 Ancient Philosophy
+PHIL 200 ANCIENT PHILOSOPHY

 Ancient Greek philosophy is not only the basis of the Western and the Arabic philosophical traditions, it is central for understanding Western culture in general, including literature, science, religion, or values.
-In this course, we examine some of the seminal texts of Greek philosophy, focusing on the work of Socrates, Plato and Aristotle.
-But we also examine the work of the pre-Socratics (such as Heraclitus, Zeno and Democritus) and the Sophists (such as Protagoras and Gorgias).
+In this course, we examine some of the seminal texts of Greek philosophy, focusing on the work of Socrates, Plato, and Aristotle.
+But we also examine the work of the pre-Socratics (such as Heraclitus, Zeno, and Democritus) and the Sophists (such as Protagoras and Gorgias).
+This is a lecture/discussion course.
 PHIL 100 is recommended.
-This is required for the major.
 No prerequisite.
 Offered every year.

-PHIL 201 Symbolic Logic
+PHIL 201 SYMBOLIC LOGIC

 There are many different ways to get someone to do what you want.
 These include threatening violence, lying, conditioning, bribery, begging and providing an argument.
 An "argument" (in logic) is an appeal to evidence in the support of a conclusion.
 (It should not be confused with the ordinary usage of the term "argument," which means quarrel.)
-An argument - unlike the other methods of persuasion - is an appeal to what is rational in the person to whom one is speaking.
+An argument--unlike the other methods of persuasion--is an appeal to what is rational in the person to whom one is speaking.
 It is the only method that respects the other person's ability to think.
 An argument does this in two ways.
 First, an argument is an attempt to show that the evidence supports the conclusion.
 Second, an argument is the only method that invites the other person to assess whether the evidence in fact does support the conclusion.
 An argument invites a conversation.
 Logic is the study of what makes some arguments successful and some not.
 We will develop a procedure for assessing whether an argument is good (i.e., valid).
 We will examine the uses and the limits of this method.
-This counts toward the logic requirement for the major and minor.
-No prerequisite.
 Offered every year.